-School and Community Nutrition Rotations Competencies to be Evaluated During Rotation Must receive a score of 2 or 3 on Evaluation to count for Competency Completion
+School and Community Nutrition Competencies

+Competencies to be Evaluated During Rotation

+Must receive a score of 2 or 3 on Evaluation to count for Competency Completion

-Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 1.3: Justify programs, products, services, and care using appropriate evidence or data.
-School Nutrition Education or Community Nutrition Medical Nutrition Therapy Evaluated during MNT and School Nutrition rotations Intern will provide justification for a grant-funded nutrition education program.
+Competency/Outcome Expected Rotations or Didactic Assignments Planned Experience(s) Evaluation Strategies CRDN 1.3: Justify programs, products, services, and care using appropriate evidence or data. -School Nutrition Education or -Community Nutrition -Medical Nutrition Therapy -Evaluated during MNT and School Nutrition rotations Intern will provide justification for a grant-funded nutrition education program.
 Instructions are in the Internship Handbook.
-Intern will document in weekly report and upload opinion paper and MNT case studies in portfolio Preceptor and/or internship director/coordinator will evaluate opinion paper CRDN 2.1: Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics.
-All Rotations Evaluated during MNT and Community Rotations Intern will adhere to the Scope of Professional Practice (SOPP and the Code of Ethics (COE) throughout the internship.
-These documents are in the DI and DDI Handbooks.
-Intern will document in weekly report Community preceptor will evaluate adherence to SOPP and COE during community presentation CRDN 2.2: Demonstrate professional writing skills in preparing professional communications.
-All Rotations Evaluated during School Nutrition Education rotation Intern will demonstrate professional writing skills in multiple rotations throughout the internship.
-During Community/School Nutrition rotations, activities may include creating newsletters, handouts, or recipes for distribution.
-Intern will document in weekly report and provide evidence of prepared material in portfolio School Nutrition preceptor will evaluate appropriateness and effectiveness of written materials CRDN 2.8: Demonstrate negotiation skills.
-All Rotations Evaluated during School Nutrition/ Community Nutrition and MNT rotations Intern will have the opportunity to demonstrate negotiation skills in many rotations, including school and community nutrition.
-Negotiations may include providing encouragement to try new foods or make behavior changes and helping clients establish goals.
-Intern will document in weekly report School or Community Nutrition preceptor will evaluate based on performance during Nutrition Education Presentation
+Intern will document in weekly report and upload opinion paper and MNT case studies in portfolio Preceptor and/or internship director/coordinator will evaluate opinion paper CRDN 2.1: Practice in compliance with current federal regulations and state statutes and rules, as applicable and in accordance with accreditation standards and the Scope of Nutrition and Dietetics Practice and Code of Ethics for the Profession of Nutrition and Dietetics. -All Rotations -Evaluated during MNT and Community Rotations Intern will adhere to the Scope of Professional Practice (SOPP and the Code of Ethics (COE) throughout the internship.
+These documents are located in the DI and DDI Handbooks.
+Intern will document in weekly report MNT preceptor will evaluate based on Nutrition Care Process activities Community preceptor will evaluate adherence to SOPP and COE during community presentation CRDN 2.2: Demonstrate professional writing skills in preparing professional communications. -All Rotations -Evaluated during School Nutrition or Community Education rotation Intern will demonstrate professional writing skills in multiple rotations throughout the internship.
+Activities may include charting in a medical record or creating newsletters, handouts, or recipes for distribution.
+Intern will document in weekly report and provide evidence of prepared material in portfolio School Nutrition or Community preceptor will evaluate appropriateness and effectiveness of written materials CRDN 2.8: Demonstrate negotiation skills. -All Rotations -Evaluated during School Nutrition/ Community Nutrition and MNT rotations Intern will have the opportunity to demonstrate negotiation skills in many rotations, including school nutrition (encouraging children to try new foods), MNT (differing opinions between nutrition recommendation and patient/client desires, goal setting, promoting behavior change), and FSM (therapeutic diets/menu changes).
+Intern will document in weekly report School or Community Nutrition preceptor will be evaluated based on performance during Nutrition Education Presentation MNT preceptor will evaluate based on participation in Nutrition Care Process activities